-Commonly, no one can miss out to read about food.
+Commonly, no one can miss out on reading about food.
 Food is something we live and die for.

-When it comes to talking about different cuisines to try we may find a few of them are the same.
-Likely, when we talk about Japanese and Chinese Food we have that same misconception that both of them are the same which is absolutely wrong.
+When it comes to discussing different cuisines to try, we may find a few of them are the same.
+Likely, when we talk about Japanese and Chinese Food, we have the same misconception that both are the same, which is wrong.

 Key Takeaways